elb98rm/search-string-parser/README.md

 search-string-parser
 ====================

-A php based parser that will turn a string into an array of search terms for usage in search logic
+A php based parser that will turn a string into an array of search terms for usage in search logic.

+Currently still under development. :)